 In order to offer our customers high-quality products and services, at the Suntory Group we believe it is crucial to promote sustainability throughout our entire supply chain.
-This means we need to give due consideration to environment and society, as well as to safety and reliability.
+This means to give due consideration to environment and society, as well as to safety and reliability.

 In 2011, in order to promote sustainability, we established the Suntory Group's Basic Policy on the Sustainable Supply Chain that consists of six main pillars - legal compliance, human rights and labor standards, quality, environment, information security, and the coexistence with society - that address global issues such as child labor, forced labor, freedom of association and collective bargaining, working hours, the guarantee of minimum wages, etc. In order to promote sustainability, we are raising awareness and deepening understanding with our business partners.

 In order to promote responsible purchasing practices and avoid affecting negatively the human rights of our suppliers’ workers we carry out actions such as agreeing on estimated lead times in advance with our suppliers, sharing our payment terms in advance, and implementing mechanisms and procedures so that payments are executed on the timeframe agreed with the suppliers, ensuring fair payments based on standard fares per each ingredient, and agreeing on fair lead times while avoiding sudden shortening of those lead times as much as possible Our average length of supplier relationships is 36 months, and 95% of supplier relationships last for more than 6 months.

 Furthermore, if we assume that there is a high human rights risk in one particular ingredient, we review our purchasing practices and strive to reduce the risk.
 For example, in some of our business units we switch to sustainable-certified palm oil in order to minimize human rights and environmental risks.
 We also require SMETA audits for suppliers with high risk and low management capability based on Sedex risk assessment.